-The World Bank and its lending practices are increasingly scrutinized, with critics asserting that "the an institution that is "bloated, incompetent, and even corrupt."
-Also incriminating is that "the bank's lax lending standards have led to a rapidly deteriorating loan portfolio."
-Encyclopedia of the New American Nation, s.v.,
+The World Bank and its lending practices are increasingly scrutinized, with critics asserting that -the World Bank has shifted from being a lender of last resort to an international welfare organization, resulting in an institution that is -bloated, incompetent, and even corrupt.
+Also incriminating is that -the bank's lax lending standards have led to a rapidly deteriorating loan portfolio.
+Encyclopedia of the New American Nation, s.v., -International Monetary Fund and World Bank-World Bank Critics on the Right and Left, accessed June 29, 2010.